 -

 How can the effectiveness of EU policy be ensured?
 How does the EU engage with societal actors, and what effect does this have on the EU's legitimacy?
-This multidisciplinary Master's equips you with cutting-edge insights from politics and governance to tackle questions like these.
+This multidisciplinary Master's equips you with cutting-edge insights from public administration and political science to tackle questions like these.

 -